New Jersey Beagles at Breezy Point

 If you remember nothing else about pet shops, remember this, NO reputable breeder would EVER sell their puppies to a pet store.
 We want to know where our precious puppies are going.
 We want to stay in touch with our families and get updates on our puppies over the years, so don't let the pet shops fool you by saying they buy their pups from reputable breeders, because they DON'T!
 Be smart and stay away!
 Don't even go in the store.
 We've all seen the adorable little puppies in the store window.
 Trust me, I have too.
 It breaks my heart.
 I want to go in there and save them all, but that's what these stores count on, and what keeps the puppy mills in business is Our hearts!!!!
 So buy with your head, not with your heart, because buying your puppy from a pet store could bring you a BIG heart ache down the road.

-Something else I'd like to caution you about is buying a puppy over the internet from mass producing facilities who ship their puppies site unseen.
+Now let me reinterate, I'd like to caution you about buying a puppy over the internet from mass producing facilities who ship their puppies from one end of the country to the other site unseen.
 No questions asked......They're only concerned with telling you how to make your payment.
-I just don't get why some people are willing to buy their puppy this way.
+II just don't understand why some people are willing to buy their puppy this way.
 I would think most people would want to see the puppy in person before purchasing it.
 Don't most people want to hold their puppy and see how he/she interacts with them?
 Don't most people want to make sure that puppy looks and feels healthy?
 Don't most people want to meet the parents of their new puppy and see the facility where their puppy was born?
 Don't most people want to meet the breeder and know if he or she is going to be around to answer questions once that puppy goes home with his or her new family?

 AND HERE'S MY QUESTION, " What do you do if you wind up with a sick puppy that you just bought and had shipped from 6 states away?"
 Do you ship him back?
 Do you get reimbursed for vet bills from the "breeder"?
 Do they even take your phone call or answer your emails?